foo-dogsquared/freebies-hunt-api/src/list.md

 - [Brilliant](https://brilliant.org) | An online education platform where they encourage learning through constantly solving of challenging problems.
 - [Codecademy](https://www.codecademy.com/) | **(Their free courses is enough if you want to get started.)** A programming online learning platform.
 Offers premium courses.
 - [fast.ai](http://www.fast.ai/) | Free courses on machine learning, ooooh yeah.
+- [HTML5 Rocks](https://www.html5rocks.com/en/) | A tutorial and explainer site for web developers.
+- [Learn X in Y Minutes](https://learnxinyminutes.com) | **(What's `Y` minutes, you ask?
+The world may never know.)** A community-created repository of summaries for you to learn the X programming languages and tools in just Y minutes.
 - [LinkedIn Learning](https://learning.linkedin.com/) | eLearning platform of LinkedIn.
 - [Microsoft Virtual Academy](https://mva.microsoft.com/) | Microsoft's own learning platform.
 - [MongoDB University](https://university.mongodb.com/) | Official courses from MongoDB.